By ModelFit Team · 2026-06-03

 What is the best LLM for MacBook Pro M5 Pro 64GB?

 Yes, easily.
-A 32B model at Q4_K_M uses ~20GB, leaving roughly 36GB of headroom on a 64GB machine.
-You can keep it loaded with your browser, editor, and chat apps all open.
-This is the tier where 32B models stop being a squeeze and become routine.
+Qwen3.6 27B at Q4_K_M uses ~18GB and the 35B-A3B MoE uses ~22GB, leaving 30GB+ of headroom on a 64GB machine.
+You can keep one loaded with your browser, editor, and chat apps all open.
+This is the tier where big models stop being a squeeze and become routine.

 How much faster is the M5 Pro than M4 Pro for LLMs?